cy69855522/Geo-CNN-Pytorch-PYG/README.md

 # Geo-CNN-Pytorch-PYG
 A Pytorch re-implementation of “Modeling Local Geometric Structure of 3D Point Clouds using Geo-CNN”

-- This repository is a reproduction of the GeoCNN, which can support multiple GPUs.
+- This repository is a reproduction of the **GeoCNN**, which can support multiple GPUs.
 - My enviroment:
   - Ubuntu 18.04
   - Python 3.7